pastelorange/neocities-3rd-party-site-referrals/README.md

 ## Abstract

-This web crawling project is important as it delves into the intricate relationships between Neocities sites.
+This web scraping project is important as it delves into the intricate relationships between Neocities sites.
 Neocities, the spiritual successor to the early internet's GeoCities, is a free site hosting platform that was pivotal in popularizing indie web culture in the modern age.
 A vital aspect of this culture is the interaction between